-- (i) Service Providers must notify the RIC by telephone (see (c) below) or other appropriate means: - In the case of the water sector, of all events within four (4) hours of the occurrence; - In the case of electricity sector, of all events within two (2) hours of the occurrence; - (ii) The notification process is outlined in Appendix IIA.
+- (i) Service Providers must notify the RIC by telephone (see (c) below) or other appropriate means as soon as possible, but not later than four (4) hours, after the event or matter has come to the service provider's attention. - submit an interim report within 3 working days (See Appendix IIB for information requirements). - (ii) The notification process is outlined in Appendix IIA.